BurraAbhishek/toxic_place_detection/README.md

 Arduino IDE.
 Available on https://www.arduino.cc/en/software.

 ## Some basic algorithms:
-Each of these sensors show high reading in hazardous environments and low reading in safe environments.
+For the sensors which show high reading in hazardous environments and low reading in safe environments (e.g. MQ-135):
 The basic algorithm to determine if an environment is safe is as follows:
 ```
 BEGIN